Tribune seen nearing bankruptcy conclusion

-WILMINGTON, Delaware (Reuters) - Tribune Co’s long bankruptcy entered what is expected to be the final stage on Thursday, although the media company still faces months of regulatory clearances to transfer broadcast licenses to new owners.
+WILMINGTON, Del., June 7 (Reuters) - Tribune Co’s long bankruptcy entered what is expected to be the final stage on Thursday, although the media company still faces months of regulatory clearances to transfer broadcast licenses to new owners.

 The owner of 23 television stations and publisher of the Chicago Tribune and Los Angeles Times asked a Delaware bankruptcy court to approve a reorganization plan to pay off creditors.
 The company failed a year ago in an attempt to end its Chapter 11 case because of creditor disputes, but this time success appears much more likely.